Editor's choice: Inheritance Funding probate advances

 Probate, or the legal process of organizing and distributing assets after someone dies, can take months or even years to get through.
 Inheritance funding can help you access those funds before the probate court process is over.
 But this type of financing is designed for emergencies.
 While you'll have access to your funds more quickly, you could end up paying as much as 40% of your inheritance in fees.

-Inheritance funding is a short-term form of financing that grants you access to the value of the funds or assets you’ve inherited quickly.
+Inheritance funding is a type of short-term financing that gives you access to the value of the funds or assets you’ve inherited before the decedent's probate case is closed.
 Inheritance loans, inheritance advances, estate loans and probate advances are the most common ways that companies refer to inheritance funding, and the terms are often used interchangeably.

-There’s really two types of inheritance funding: an advance on your inheritance and a loan using your inheritance as collateral.
-Neither consider your credit when you apply, and you can’t find these options with a traditional lender.
+Neither consider your credit score when you apply, and you can’t find these options with a traditional lender.

-Also called probate advances, these are the most common type of inheritance financing.
-You transfer your right to your inheritance in exchange for a fee, rather than interest — but in some cases, interest factors in as well.
+Also called probate advances or inheritance cash advances, these are the most common type of inheritance financing.
+You often transfer your right to your inheritance in exchange for a fee, rather than interest — though in some cases, interest factors in as well.